 operating system.
 So, Windows, Google, and the Mac OS will be tied

 straight into the Internet.
 If you click an icon, it will open something in the Internet cloud.
-If you save something, it will be saved to the cloud.
-In this virtual world, you can
+If

 access your music or your books, or your whatever from any laptop or